 1. Early withdrawal charges from a bank certificate of deposit

-With early withdrawal charges, an investor is forced to forgo or forfeit any profits his investment has earned over a pre-determined period.
-Most companies require forfeiture of interests earned in the last six to 12 months.
+With early withdrawal charges, an investor is forced to forgo or forfeit part of the profits his investment has earned over a pre-determined period.
+Most financial institutions require forfeiture of interest earned in the last six to 12 months.

 2. Deferred sales on mutual funds

-The idea behind such a strategy is to wait until the investment has earned enough gains so that the investor still realizes a net profit after paying the back-end load.
+The wise move is to wait until the investment has earned enough gains so that you still realize a satisfactory net profit after paying the back-end load.

 3. Redemption fees

-Redemption fees are also charged on investors who decide to sell their mutual fund shares.
-However, redemption fees are used for one main purpose, that is, to compensate the relevant shareholders for handling the investors’ transactions.
+Redemption fees are charged to investors who sell their mutual fund shares.
+However, redemption fees are used for one main purpose, that is, to compensate the remaining shareholders for the handling of the transaction.
 Mutual fund organizations usually appeal to the investors’ sense of fairness when imposing these charges, and rightly so.

 Whenever an investor decides to buy or sell his shares, the fund manager shoulders the administrative costs of accounting for this event.
-Often, the fund manager is forced to purchase additional assets using the investor’s deposit or sell assets in an attempt to generate money.
+Often, the fund manager is forced to liquidate some fund assets in order to obtain cash to pay out to the investor.

 Useful Tricks to Avoid Exit Fees

 There are several hacks that investors can use to avoid additional exit fees.
 The easiest is to exercise due diligence when choosing an investment fund.
-If an investor does not wish to pay exit fees down the road, then he or she should start by finding a fund that doesn’t impose such fees.
-It means carrying out a thorough research on the mutual funds available and their respective terms and conditions.
+If an investor does not wish to pay exit fees down the road, then they should start by finding a fund that doesn’t impose such fees.
+This means carrying out thorough research on the funds available and their respective terms and conditions.

 If an investor commits to a fund with such fees, whether wittingly or unknowingly, there are still a couple of things that he can do to minimize the blow.
 For instance, a majority of fund companies waives exit fees if the investor switches to another fund that they offer.
 If an investor moves his investment from one annuity to another provided by the same firm, it’s highly unlikely that he’ll incur exit fees.